 Lettuce help you grow your vegetable garden to it's full potential.
 Through garden education, garden coaching and raised bed garden design we help you have a successful garden growing what you love!

-Hi Garden Friend, Today is the last day for Amazon Prime Deals and here are some of my favorites in the home and garden category!
+Hi Garden Friend, Happy Monday!
+And Happy Cyber Monday Shopping!
 There are so many good deals for indoor and outdoor gardening.
 Quick Link to All My Favorite Garden Deals!
-My top 3 favorite deals!
+My top 5 favorite deals!
 Vego Garden Beds - Perfect for beginner gardeners or if you want to DIY your own raised bed gardens.
 These beds are 17" tall and there are 9 different configurations you can choose from.
-Learn about our Top 10 Raised Bed Gardening...
+Learn why we use raised beds for vegetable gardening.
+2. Aero Garden - Great if you don't have much space outside...